A Modern Primer on Processing in Memory: Conclusion and Future Outlook

-\sg{Despite the extensive design space that we have studied so far, a number of key challenges remain to enable the widespread adoption of PIM in future computing systems~\cite{ghose.bookchapter19, ghose.bookchapter19.arxiv}.} \sg{Important challenges include developing easy-to-use programming models for PIM (e.g., PIM application interfaces, compilers and libraries designed to abstract away PIM architecture details from programmers), and extensive runtime support for PIM (e.g., scheduling PIM operations, sharing PIM logic among CPU threads, cache coherence, virtual memory support).} We \sg{hope} that providing the community with (1)~a large set of memory-intensive benchmarks that can potentially benefit from PIM, (2)~a rigorous methodology to identify PIM-suitable parts within an application, and (3)~accurate simulation infrastructures for estimating the benefits and overheads of PIM will empower researchers to address \sg{remaining} challenges for the adoption of PIM. \juanrrri{Real PIM hardware that starts to become a reality is also key to investigate adoption-related research, as it represents a necessary baseline for future research.}
+\sg{Despite the extensive design space that we have studied so far, a number of key challenges remain to enable the widespread adoption of PIM in future computing systems~\omvi{\cite{ghose.bookchapter19, ghose.bookchapter19.arxiv,mutlu2019,ghose2019processing}}.} \sg{Important challenges include developing \gfvi{(1)~}easy-to-use programming models for PIM (e.g., PIM application interfaces, \gfvi{data structures,} compilers\gfvi{,} and libraries designed to abstract away PIM architecture details from programmers), \gfvi{(2)~}extensive runtime support for PIM (e.g., scheduling PIM operations, sharing PIM logic among CPU threads, cache coherence, virtual memory support)\omv{, \gfvi{(3)~}robust and secure hardware/software design for PIM systems}\gfvi{, and (4)~benchmarks and simulation \omvii{infrastructures} that \omvii{enable accurate assessment of} the benefits and shortcomings of PIM}.} We \sg{hope} that providing the community with (1)~a large set of memory-intensive benchmarks that can potentially benefit from PIM, (2)~rigorous \omv{methodologies} to identify PIM-suitable parts within an application, and (3)~accurate simulation \omv{and prototyping} infrastructures for estimating the benefits and overheads of PIM will empower researchers to address \sg{remaining} challenges for the adoption of PIM. \juanrrri{Real PIM hardware that starts to become a reality is also key to investigate adoption-related research, as it \omv{enables rapid software development and} represents a \omvi{real and useful} baseline for future research.}

 \juan{We firmly believe that it is time to design principled system architectures to solve the data movement problem of modern computing systems, which is caused by the rigid dichotomy and imbalance between the computing unit (CPUs and accelerators) and the memory/storage unit.
-Fundamentally solving the data movement problem requires a paradigm shift to a more data-centric computing system design, where computation happens where data resides (i.e., in or near memory/storage), with minimal movement of data.
-Such a paradigm shift can greatly push the boundaries of future computing systems, leading to orders of magnitude improvements in energy and performance (as we demonstrated with some examples in this work), potentially enabling new applications and computing \sgii{platforms.}}
+Fundamentally solving the data movement problem requires a paradigm shift to a more data-centric computing system design, where computation happens where data resides \omv{or \omvi{where data} is generated} (i.e., in or near memory/storage \omv{and sensors}), with minimal movement of data.
+Such a paradigm shift can greatly push the boundaries of future computing systems, leading to orders of magnitude improvements in energy and performance (as we \omvi{have} demonstrated with \omv{many} examples in this \omvi{article}), \omv{while} potentially \omv{also} enabling new applications and computing \sgii{platforms.}}